atomone-hub/genesis/README.md

 </div>

 <p align="left">
-  AtomOne is a strategic fork of Gaia ("cosmoshub4").
+  AtomOne is a strategic fork of the Cosmos Hub.
 It redefines the Cosmos ecosystem as a minimal IBC/ICS Hub.
 AtomOne is committed to secure, decentralized decision-making, and focuses on driving innovative advancements within the Cosmos ecosystem.